Endoscopic Depth Estimation Based on Deep Learning: A Survey: Challenges in the Clinical Setting

 \subsection{Datasets}

 In endoscopic depth estimation, a fundamental challenge is that accurate true depth measurements are unavailable, since endoscopes are monocular and integrating depth sensors is impractical.
 To overcome this, researchers often use synthetic data generation and simulation.
-For example, Jeong et al. simulated colonoscopy scenes with known depth maps and applied a CycleGAN to translate these synthetic images into realistic endoscopic images for training \cite{88}.
-Martyniak et al.\ (SimuScope) similarly combine detailed surgical simulation with diffusion-based image translation to produce richly annotated synthetic endoscopic images \cite{92,114}.
-Transfer learning from related domains is also employed: Xu et al.\ leverage a generative latent model pretrained on natural-image depths to supply realistic depth priors for endoscopy \cite{102}.
+For example, Jeong et al. \cite{88} simulated colonoscopy scenes with known depth maps and applied a CycleGAN to translate these synthetic images into realistic endoscopic images for training.
+Martyniak et al. \cite{92} similarly combine detailed surgical simulation with diffusion-based image translation to produce richly annotated synthetic endoscopic images.
+Transfer learning from related domains is also employed: Xu et al. \cite{102} leverage a generative latent model pretrained on natural-image depths to supply realistic depth priors for endoscopy.
 In addition, self-supervised approaches using photometric or stereo consistency reduce reliance on explicit depth labels.

-A second issue is the scarcity of large annotated datasets, since expert labeling of endoscopic video frames is time-consuming and costly \cite{92}.
+A second challenge is the paucity of large annotated datasets, stemming from the fact that the expert labeling of endoscopic video frames is both time-consuming and costly \cite{92}.
 To address this, collaborative annotation is encouraged, and federated learning is used to leverage data across institutions without sharing raw images.
 For instance, Devkota et al.\ propose a federated training framework for a foundation model on gastroendoscopy images, enabling hospitals to collaboratively learn from pooled data while keeping patient data local \cite{93}.
 Other strategies like data augmentation and weakly supervised learning help expand the effective training set.
-Recent works such as Tian et al.’s EndoOmni use teacher–student pseudo-labeling on large unlabeled endoscopy collections to mitigate annotation scarcity \cite{94}.
+Recent works such as Tian et al.'s EndoOmni use teacher–student pseudo-labeling on large unlabeled endoscopy collections to mitigate annotation scarcity \cite{94}.
 By combining synthetic data, transfer learning, federated collaboration, augmentation, and self/weak supervision, these approaches aim to alleviate the inherent dataset limitations of endoscopic depth estimation \cite{88}.